lucasfrag/lucasfrag/README.md

 # 👋 Hello!
-I'm Lucas M. Fraga.
+I'm Lucas Fraga.
 I am a **Systems Developer** and **Teacher** passionate about technology and teaching.
 I have experience in various languages and technologies, including **Java, C#, and PHP**.
 Currently, I am a student of the **Master's degree in Computer Science** with an emphasis on **Artificial Intelligence** at **PUC-RS**.